Strawberry Pound Cake is a riff on my favorite (and award winning) Vanilla Pound Cake and Lemon Strawberry Cupcakes.

 They got their name because the original ingredient list was simple.
 One pound of butter, one pound of sugar and one pound of flour with a few eggs.
 Hence, pound cake.

 But with no leaveners or other flavors, this also meant they were heavy and needed to be accompanied by sauce or fresh fruit.
 Since, many variations of pound cake have emerged.
 My strawberry cake recipe being one of them.

 The ingredients for strawberry cake are pretty straightforward and simple… but with fresh strawberries!

 - Unsalted Butter– Salt dries things out and brands can vary on salt content.
 Always bake with unsalted and then add salt as needed.
 Also, don’t skimp with cheap butter- it is the base for the is cake.
 Use a good grade A butter.

 - Sugar- This is a rich cake, but not an overwhelming sweet cake.
 While it seems like a lot of sugar, this is also a LARGE cake and needs to balance out unsweetened cocoa.

 - Eggs- Creates structure and stability in the finished product.

 - Vanilla extract– use a good quality vanilla extract, not the imitation stuff.

-- Flour– Proteins that make up gluten and thus, structure and stability.
+- All-Purpose Flour– Proteins that make up gluten and thus, structure and stability.